lfpll/crawl_wikipedia/README.md

     - Capture the information from the pages
     - Add new urls to the queue
     - Increment the url appearances
-    - Single workers no multiple async requests
+    - Single workers with multiple async requests

 ## Architectural decisions